iMAboud/iMA-Menu/README.md

  **Configure Croc:**
    Make Croc auto accepts once you insert a password without typing "Y" to confirm everytime.
 - From powershell run `Croc --yes --remember`
-- Insert a password "You can transfer a file to yourself to save the configuration".
+- Insert any 6 characters.

 If you want to generate a unique code everytime you want to share a file simly remove the command `--code`& your code from **croc.bat**.